About the author

 Patience and Determination Required

-To become a freelancer, you will need patience, determination, and not be afraid of approaching people and putting yourself out there.
+To become a freelancer, you will need patience and determination and will not be afraid of approaching people and putting yourself out there.

 Remember that clients will not come to you, but following the advice in this guide will help you learn how to become a successful freelancer in 90 days.